-- All complaints will be reviewed to assess jurisdiction, and determine, if facts as presented by complainant, suggest a a. probable violation of the Kansas Brand Act, or other violations of Kansas criminal statutes. - If a probable violation assessment is made, a Special Agent will be assigned to coordinate an investigation, assisting b. local agencies and prosecutors in the investigative effort. - When violations of the Act have occurred, the assigned Special Agent will make a recommendation to the County or c.
-District Attorney concerning criminal prosecution. - d.
-If enforcement or prosecution action is required and approved by the Attorney General, an Assistant Attorney General will file the appropriate pleadings, and assist the County or District Attorney in the prosecution of the case until a final judgment is obtained, and takes appropriate action to enforce the judgment.
+- a.
+All complaints will be reviewed to assess jurisdiction, and determine, if facts as presented by complainant, suggest a probable violation of the Kansas Brand Act, or other violations of Kansas criminal statutes. - b.
+If a probable violation assessment is made, a Special Agent will be assigned to coordinate an investigation, assist local agencies and provide support to prosecutors in the investigative effort. - c.
+When violations of the Act have occurred, the assigned Special Agent will make a recommendation to the County or District Attorney concerning criminal prosecution. - d.

-e.
 Assist investigative agencies from other states and federal agencies in pursuing investigative leads in Kansas.

-Number of request for assistance:
+Number of requests for assistance initiated:

-Actual FY 2022 45

 Actual FY 2023 41

-Estimate FY 2024 45
+Actual FY 2024 33

-Estimate FY 2025 45
+Estimate FY 2025 40

+Estimate FY 2026 50